juji-io/docs/README.md

 ```
 git add docs/yourfile.md
 git commit -m "your commit message"
-git push --set-upstream origin <mybranchname>
+git push --set-upstream origin <yourbranchname>

 ```

-Then go to Github to create new pull requests for https://github.com/juji-io/docs, so that we can review your changes.
+Then go to Github to create a new pull request for https://github.com/juji-io/docs, so that we can review your changes.
+Please summarize briefly what you have changed.
 After your changes are approved and merged.
 It will go live automatically.
+Thank you for your contribution!

 ## Local setup